jhollist/jhollist.github.io/cv.md

 Programming
   : R

       - I started using R in 2003 for data analysis and have been using it daily for basic computing and programming tasks since 2011.
-I have created packages with two on CRAN ([quickmapr](https://cran.r-project.org/web/packages/quickmapr/index.html) and [lakemorpho](https://cran.r-project.org/web/packages/lakemorpho/index.html)) and several in development on [GitHub](https://github.com/jhollist).
+I have created packages with four on CRAN ([quickmapr](https://cran.r-project.org/web/packages/quickmapr/index.html), [lakemorpho](https://cran.r-project.org/web/packages/lakemorpho/index.html), [elevatr](https://cran.r-project.org/web/packages/elevatr/index.html), and [lawn](https://cran.r-project.org/web/packages/lawn/index.html)) and several in development on [GitHub](https://github.com/jhollist).
 I co-moderate (with Sarah Goslee) the R-SIG-Ecology mailing list, and have taught several classes/workshops on R.  I am the lead maintainer of [rOpenSci's Maptools CRAN Taskview](https://github.com/ropensci/maptools), I contribute to both the development of [lawn: an R client for turf.js](https://github.com/ropensci/lawn) and the [Reproducibility Guide](http://ropensci.github.io/reproducibility-guide/).

   : Web